guidanoli/ew3/contracts/README.md

 An event emitted whenever a new model is registered and available for completion requests.
 The only argument is the model name, which should be passed as-is when requesting completions.

+### `getModelCostTable` (view function)

+This view function returns the cost table for any given model.
+If the costs are zeroed, it probably means that the model is not available.

 ### `getCompletionRequestCost` (view function)